Leftover grain from breweries could be converted into fuel for homes

 Dr Osman is hoping to explore opportunities for the commercialisation of the method in creating activated carbon and carbon nanotubes.

-Queen’s Univeristy's work on biofuels from waste will be featured in an upcoming major conference, Engineering the Energy Transition from 26 to 28 February 2020 in Belfast.
+Queen’s University's work on biofuels from waste will be featured in the upcoming major Engineering the Energy Transition Conference, from 26 to 28 February 2020 in Belfast.